vizionapi/full-stack-challenge/README.md

 1. Clicking the 'Create Shipment' button displays a form that allows a user to fill out all of my shipment information according to the data model (see `backend/model.js`).

-1. Filling out the form will create a new shipment in the database that persists on reload.
+1. Filling out the form will create a new shipment in the database, the UI will show the refreshed list and that list persists on page reload.

 1. I can see shipment list items for all of the new shipments I've created.